LivePersonInc/developer-center/pages/documents/data/messaging-operations/methods/messaging-estimated-wait-time.md

 ---
 title: Messaging Estimated Wait Time
-level1: Documents
+level1:
 level2: Data
 level3: Messaging Operations API
 level4: Methods
-order: 10
+order: 40
 permalink: data-messaging-operations-messaging-estimated-wait-time.html

 indicator: messaging
 ---

 Retrieves messaging estimated wait time at the skill level.
+The estimated wait time is the estimated time that will elapse before a conversation entering the queue will first be answered by an agent.

 Messaging estimated wait time is calculated every 10 seconds, therefore new data will only be available every 10 seconds.